CONFERENCE THEME:

 As you prepare to submit your abstracts:

-- Your NCBS website username and password should also be your All Academic login credentials, if you have an existing NCBS account.
-If you have problems logging in, please email info@ncbsonline.org.
-Please do not create a new account in All Academic if you know you’ve submitted an abstract in the past.
+• Your NCBS website username and password should also be your All Academic login credentials, if you have an existing NCBS account.
+If you have problems logging in, please email info@ncbsonline.org for assistance.
+DO NOT create a new account.
 We are striving to clean up our database by eliminating duplicate accounts.

-- If you have changed institutions or positions, please make sure it is updated in All Academic.
-It is your responsibility to update your NCBS website and All Academic information.
+• If you have changed institutions or positions, please make sure it is updated in All Academic.
+It is your responsibility to update your NCBS website account and All Academic information.
+The program book and conference schedule populates your name and affiliation based on the information you have in the system.